rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `AWS_S3_ACCESS_KEY_ID`, `AWS_S3_ACCESS_KEY_SECRET`
 `AccessKeyId` and `AccessKeySecret` is required to access your bucket and objects inside bucket.
 It is recomended that you provide complete read/write access of your bucket to this key pair.

+### Azure Storage Container configuration (Beta)

+You can use Azure storage container as a File storage with DronaHQ.
+DronaHQ will upload your uploaded files and other resources.
+Also your published applications will get served from Azure storage container.

+#### `AZURE_STORAGE_ACCOUNT_NAME`
+This is your Azure storage account name under which you have created your storage container.

+#### `AZURE_STORAGE_ACCOUNT_KEY`
+This is a secret key for your storage account.
+This key should have required permissions to read and write inside your storage container.

+#### `AZURE_STORAGE_CONTAINER_NAME`
+This is a container inside which DronaHQ will be uploading some resources and files uploaded by your application.
+Also this containmer will server some resources for your application.

 ## [MYSQL Container](https://hub.docker.com/_/mysql)